Atlas VPN review

-Atlas VPN is based in United States, Delaware.
-The location matters because it determines how difficult (or easy) it is for law enforcement and intelligence agencies like the NSA to get user data.
-The United States is at the forefront of the Five Eyes alliance, and not a privacy-friendly jurisdiction in general, which is why this won't be one of Atlas VPN's selling points.
+Atlas VPN is based in the United States, Delaware.
+Unfortunately, the United States is at the forefront of the Five Eyes alliance, and not a privacy-friendly jurisdiction in general, which is why this won't be one of Atlas VPN's selling points.

-However, Atlas VPN does have a no-logs policy.
+However, just like other anonymous VPN services, Atlas VPN does have a no-logs policy.
 The document says that they aren't storing any private information.
 While this isn't mentioned explicitly, the no-log policy seems to also apply to the free version.

 Their policy mentions that you can contact them to have your account permanently deleted.
 California users can even ask to get a copy of the data companies have on you.
 It's a step in the right direction.

 Atlas VPN has added a safety feature that helps to prevent data leaks.
 It's called a kill switch and is designed to shut down your Internet traffic if a link to the VPN server is interrupted.
 We perform two tests to check how it works: by blocking the connection from a router and disabling background VPN processes.